Introduction

 A described daily optimization process

-A good agency will provide you with a walk through about how daily bids are reviewed, what they pull from search term reports in the morning, which negatives get added, and which bids are adjusted based on yesterday’s conversion data.
+A good agency will walk you through it: how daily bids are reviewed, what they pull from search term reports in the morning, which negatives get added, which bids are adjusted based on yesterday's conversion data.

-If you get an answer like “We monitor the account”, that’s a big red flag.
+If you get an answer like "We monitor the account," that's a red flag.

 TACoS in the reporting, not just ACoS